Uchida with sunglasses

 13. Watts, op cit.

-14. Not everyone was impressed by the studio head’s “self-sacrifice,” as indicated by this quote from Kishi in the aforementioned article: “I thought he [Amakasu] was a coward because he killed himself, leaving employees behind.”
+14. Not everyone was impressed by the studio head’s “self-sacrifice,” as indicated by this quote from Kishi in the aforementioned Japan Times article: “I thought he [Amakasu] was a coward because he killed himself, leaving employees behind.”

 15. Kishi and Ishii, op. cit., p.
 298.